 She looks really, really familiar, and for good reason.
 Ana de la Reguera, while not familiar on the level of Mexican actress Salma Hayek, has still done plenty of great work seen on American shores.

-The 44-year-old actress was first featured in lots of telenovelas such as "Todo por amor" and "Gitanas" in the '90s and '00s, before making the transition to English language tv projects like "Eastbound and Down," "Narcos," "Goliath" and "Twin Peaks."
+The 44-year-old actress, our highlighted actress today during Hispanic Heritage Month, was first featured in lots of telenovelas such as "Todo por amor" and "Gitanas" in the '90s and '00s.
+She then made the transition to English language tv projects like "Eastbound and Down," "Narcos," "Goliath" and "Twin Peaks."

 And on the big screen, you might recall her in one of the 3 roles below.
 No matter the platform, Ana de la Reguera is a star well worth remembering.